 Vineyard Wind has entered into an agreement with Italian company Prysmian Group worth 200 million euros to design, manufacture, install and commission the submarine cabling system that will connect the offshore wind farm with the Continental US power transmission grid.
 The project, which will get the green light in late 2019 and will go live in 2021, entails laying a total of 134 kilometres of high-voltage alternating current electricity cable.

 SIGNIFICANT MILESTONES IN THE PROJECT

 Vineyard Wind continues to advance through the permitting process toward the onset of construction and operations.
-So, in February, the Executive Office of Energy and Environmental Affairs approved the Final Environmental Impact Report (FEIR).
+Recently, it has received the approval from the Massachussets Department of Public Utilities and, in February, the Executive Office of Energy and Environmental Affairs approved the Final Environmental Impact Report (FEIR).
 The next step will be the review of permits by the Commissions of Cape Cod and Martha's Vineyard, and the Conservation Commission of the town of Barnstable.

 In December 2018, Vineyard Wind was granted rights to rent and exploit a new 132,370-acre area of federal waters of the United States for 1.53 million dollars.
 A total of 74% of this amount will be financed by Avangrid Renewables, despite the fact that the project developer, CIP, owns a 50% stake.

 A month earlier, the developer awarded and signed long-term power purchase agreements with electricity distribution companies in Massachusetts.
 These PPA agreements are currently being reviewed by the Public Services Department.
 Currently, 70% of the supply contracts are already insured.